BruneBettler/LightRoom_DarkRoom/README.md

 ***
 ## Using Multiple Cameras
 "libcamera does not yet provide stereoscopic camera support.
 When running two cameras simultaneously, they must be run in separate processes.
-This means there is no way to synchronise sensor framing or 3A operation between them.
-As a workaround, you could synchronise the cameras through an external sync signal for the HQ (IMX477) camera, and switch the 3A to manual mode if necessary."
+This means there is no way to synchronize sensor framing or 3A operation between them.
+As a workaround, you could synchronize the cameras through an external sync signal for the HQ (IMX477) camera, and switch the 3A to manual mode if necessary."

 ***
 ## Camera Control Options